-When you think about volcanos, you usually think of Hawaii, but there is a volcano here in Texas.
-Pilot Knob is located about eight miles south of Austin, near the airport.
-It is the largest of the Texas volcanos, it has a diameter of over 2 miles.
-You could have driven right past it and not even know it.
+The largest of these is Pilot Knob, located about eight miles south of Austin, near the airport.
+It has a diameter of over two miles.
+You could have driven right past and not even realized it.

-The time I have come to a real volcano is when I was in Hawaii.
-I was in Honolulu and we saw the volcano known as Diamond Head.
+The time I have come closest to an active volcano is when I was in Hawaii.
+While in Honolulu, we saw the volcano known as Diamond Head.
 I only saw it from a distance.
-I wish we could have taken a helicopter tour to fly over the top.
+I wish we could have taken a helicopter tour over the top.
 Have you ever seen a volcano in real life?
 I would love to see your pics if you have them.

-Texas is full of so many adventures, you don't even have to leave the state to go on a vacation.
+Texas is full of so many adventures.
+You don't even have to leave the state to go on a vacation.